 Many people are thrilled to get secondhand products that are still in good shape – either for a good price or as a donation.

-Or try out renting instead of buying?
+Or why not try out renting rather than buying?

 With the VAUDE Greenpeace Detox Commitment, we have committed ourselves to making an active contribution to a system change towards more sustainable design and consumption.
 Specifically, this includes:

 Of course, this doesn't happen at the touch of a button, but we're working on it.
 You can help us.